 With a 125-year presence in Louisville, Norton Children’s is a leader in pediatric care across Kentucky and Southern Indiana, providing an expanded footprint that includes:

-- Numerous regional outpatient centers and extensive pediatrician and pediatric specialist offices throughout the area.
+- Numerous regional outpatient centers and extensive pediatrician and pediatric specialist offices throughout the area

-- Norton Women’s & Children’s Hospital – The only women’s hospital in Louisville, providing care dedicated to the needs of women and children.
+- Norton Women’s & Children’s Hospital – The only women’s hospital in Louisville, providing care dedicated to the needs of women and children

-- Norton Children’s Heart & Vascular Institute, affiliated with the University of Louisville, a pioneer in pediatric cardiothoracic surgery.
+- Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, a pioneer in pediatric cardiothoracic surgery.
 Norton Children’s heart transplant surgeons performed Kentucky’s first heart transplant in a newborn in 1986, making the hospital the second site in the United States for infant transplants.
-Norton Children’s Hospital will be home to the Jennifer Lawrence Cardiac Intensive Care Unit (expected completion in 2019).
+Norton Children’s Hospital is home to the Jennifer Lawrence Cardiac Intensive Care Unit.

 - Pediatric neurology and neurosurgery, including a Level 3 epilepsy center